eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2020-12-29-Editorjs-x-Angular.md

 ```

 In the following code snippet, we wrap the output of the `MutationObserver` in an `Observable`.
-This it allows the application to subscribe to an event, every time the user types new content into the editor.
+This allows the application to subscribe to an event emitted, every time the user types new content into the editor.
 Please see the following code:

 ```ts